yesodweb/yesodweb.com-content/blog/2012/10/yesod-pure.md

 yesod-pure](http://hackage.haskell.org/package/yesod-pure) that allows you to use Yesod without any code generation.

+(__Note__: The name yesod-pure is open for discussion, it's the first one I came up with, but if people have suggestions, I'd love to hear them.)

 Note: I'm trying a slightly new format for displaying this information.
 All of the code is in a [Github gist](https://gist.github.com/3870834/b272e9c3a31ddc5b2ddddb0ccbf1849551e46f2b),